skillz/integration-examples/SimpleExample2020.3.23/README.md

 1. From the Unity menu select `File > Build Settings...`
 2. In the dialog find the `Platform` section and click `Android`
 3. In the lower right on the dialog click the `Switch Platform` button
+4. Select the `Export Project` checkbox
-4. In the lower left on the dialog click the `Player Settings...` button
+5. In the lower left on the dialog click the `Player Settings...` button
-5. From the `Inspector` on the right side, on the `Android icon` tab expand the `Other Settings`
+6. From the `Inspector` on the right side, on the `Android icon` tab expand the `Other Settings`
-6. Set the following values
+7. Set the following values
     - `Scripting Backend` to `IL2CPP`
     - `Target Architectures` check boxes `ARMv7` and `ARM64`

-7. Back over to the Build Settings.
-In the lower right on the dialog click the `Build` button, and select a location to save the exported project
+8. Back over to the Build Settings.
+In the lower right on the dialog click the `Export` button, and select a location to save the exported project
-8. Startup Android Studio and import the save project, then build and run on a device
+9. Startup Android Studio and import the save project, then build and run on a device